PearCoding/Ignis/docs/src/getting_started/building.rst

 ========

 The active development is done on a linux operating system (Ubuntu in particular).
-The raytracer is platform independent to a large extend and works for Linux, Windows and Mac OS operating systems.
+The raytracer is platform independent to a large extend and works on Linux, Windows and Mac OS operating systems.

 Linux & Mac OS
 --------------